ssbb/PseudoMakeMeKeyCapProfiles/README.md

 * Make sure to select the correct Quantity

 The total for a 6x4 board with all the optional stuff will cost $23.88 + shipping.

+> **Warning**
+> You will likely get warnings that some areas on the 1.5u thumb keys are too thin.
+>
+> The original code for the 1.5u thumb keys produced keycaps with the wrong stem orientation.
+I have attempted to fix this problem, but JLCPCB still complains about areas that are too thin and will ask you if you want to take the risk of them not getting printed correctly when you order.
+>
+> All other keycaps should not have problems though.
+>
+> I have accepted the risk and will update this message once I receive the keycaps.

 #### JLCPCB Shopping Cart Example